What to Wear on a Long-Haul Flight: Comfortable Outfit Ideas

 Luxury Travel Neck Pillow by MemorySoft - Extremely Soft and Comfy Memory Foam Neck Pillow - Includes a Handy Travel Bag

 We’ve tried loads of neck pillows over the last 20 years of travel because I always leave them behind – doh.
-So, if you want more help in finding the right neck pillow for you, we have a whole post on it here.
+If you want more help finding the right neck pillow, we have a whole post on it here.

 Baby wipes.
 Have you seen how grotty some people are?
 And don’t even get me started on all of that ‘mess you can’t see.’
 Small travel-size packs like this are best.

 Lip balm.
 Air-conditioning on the flight really dries up those babies.
-I am surprised that when people give tips on long flight flight essentials, this is not mentioned more often.
+I am surprised that when people give tips on long flights, flight essentials are not mentioned more often.
 Mine are always so cracked.
 Aren’t yours?

 Entertainment.
 Books, magazines (you can leave them behind to lighten your load), phones, laptops, or e-readers are the best travel accessories for long flights.

-This Travelling Light Zip Top Pouch by Sea to Summit is worth the extra money if you’re a regular traveler, as you’ll no doubt understand the issue of toiletries, perfumes, and other liquid items and how to store them safely and effectively.
+This Travelling Light Zip Top Pouch by Sea to Summit is worth the extra money if you’re a regular traveler, as you’ll no doubt understand the challenges of toiletries, perfumes, and other liquids and how to store them safely and effectively.
 Taking large bottles can be space-consuming, and that’s where this particular product comes in very handy!

 What To Wear On A Longhaul Flight _ Sea To Summit

-The pouch itself can also be used for many other purposes, and it has a 1-liter space capacity, with a zipper to the top section, which is strong and secure.
+The pouch itself can also be used for many other purposes, and it has a 1-liter capacity, with a strong, secure zipper on the top section.
 The pouch is also waterproof, so no worries about leakage.

 Change of clothes.
-Of all the tips about what to wear on an overnight flight, I have not yet discussed the backup outfits to fly in.
+Of all the tips about what to wear on an overnight flight, I have not yet discussed backup outfits to wear on the flight.
 In the event of mid-flight spills, sick-ups, or delays, pack a small bag with a tee and yoga pants.

 Snacks.
-Yes, most airlines give you food on overnight flights (if they don’t, you can always pay for it), but I always carry a few small snacks in case of being delayed or should the airline food is unbearable.
+Yes, most airlines offer food on overnight flights (if not, you can always pay for it), but I always carry a few small snacks in case I’m delayed or the airline food is unbearable.
 (Oh, and I get hungry when bored…).
 The best snacks are trail mix and nuts.

 At the end of the day, wear what you like.
 Just keep your clothing simple, tasteful, and always non-controversial.
 Did you read the story about someone not allowed to fly cause of their t-shirt?